Find a Sample Maker That Shares Your Vision

-Pre-production samples double-check production processes, tools, and methods before the full range is made by the manufacturer.
+Pre-production samples double-check production processes, tools, and methods before the manufacturer make the full range.

 What information does a sample maker need from you?

-Many sample makers and manufacturers won’t take an order without a tech pack, containing a bill of materials describing everything that goes into the garment, including buttons, thread, and fabric, as well as a 2D technical sketch, a measurement table, and a label file.
+Many sample makers and manufacturers won’t take an order without a fashion tech pack containing a bill of materials describing everything that goes into the garment, including buttons, thread, fabric, a 2D technical sketch, a measurement table, and a label file.

 However, there’s more to a garment than its technical specifications.
 Sample makers can help you more if you involve them more, and good ones will want to know about your brand and your audience.
-They may even have suggestions to make things go better on the catwalk or at the trade show.
+They may even have suggestions to improve things on the catwalk or at the trade show.